List of Cleveland Guardians minor league affiliates

 The Cleveland Guardians farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
 Four teams are independently owned, while three—the Arizona Complex League Guardians and two Dominican Summer League Guardians squads—are owned by the major league club.

 The Guardians, named the Indians until November 2021, have been affiliated with the Double-A Canton–Akron Indians/Akron Aeros/RubberDucks of the Eastern League since 1989, making it the longest-running affiliation in the organization among teams not owned by the Guardians.
-Their newest affiliate is the Lynchburg Hillcats of the Carolina League, which became the Guardians' Class A-Advanced club in 2015, and were reassigned to Single-A in 2021.
+Their newest affiliate is the Hill City Howlers of the Carolina League, which became the Guardians' Class A-Advanced club in 2015, and were reassigned to Single-A in 2021.

 Geographically, Cleveland's closest domestic affiliate is the Lake County Captains of the High-A Midwest League, which are approximately 16 mi away.
 Cleveland's furthest domestic affiliate is the Arizona Complex League Guardians of the Rookie League Arizona Complex League some 1763 mi away.